flowagentnu/1rel-documentation/docs/Forms/forms-Items.md

 - The `task` item is associated with a related item, identified through a relationship indicated as `[relationXX]`, where `XX` should be replaced with the actual relation ID relevant to your configuration.

 Each array under an item key (like `Project`, `customer`, `task`) is structured as a query filter.
 It specifies the criteria for fetching or interacting with that item, primarily for the purpose of populating form fields or performing actions through form triggers.

-For a detailed understanding of the structure and usage of these query filters, please refer to the `JSON Query document`.

----

-This revision ensures that the document is more aligned with the original documentation, providing clear explanations and maintaining consistency in the use of placeholders and references to external documents.